 “Second, the vulnerability reported has nothing to do with accessing a VNC server remotely, but using a VNC server to obtain another user’s privilege level — if you have access to the same PC and know the details of the password generation algorithm.”

 “Third, the issue cannot be exploited remotely.
 The attacker has to gain local access to the PC first in order to try and do anything – and the password would need to be predictable only by skilled attackers”

 “And lastly, the minor vulnerability has been fixed and addressed back on February 10.”

 In summary – all software goes through patch and fixes and this minor issue has already been fixed in GeekBuddy 4.25.380415.167(released on February 10th) and shared with customers.

 At Comodo, we always strive to protect our users, and to assist you here are some frequently asked questions on the issue.
 Customers can feel free to contact GeekBuddy directly at firstname.lastname@example.org or 866-272-9804.

-GeekBuddy uses a modified version of VNC to allow Comodo technicians remote access the PCs during support sessions.
+What is the issue?GeekBuddy uses a modified version of VNC to allow Comodo technicians Remote Access Software the PCs during support sessions.
 In order to use VNC, a local user needs to have a password.
 In GeekBuddy we automatically generate the password per computer to prevent any local user access to this service.

-The reported issue does not affect Comodo Internet Security (CIS).
+Which GeekBuddy or CIS versions are affected?The reported issue does not affect Comodo Internet Security (CIS).
 It is specifically related to GeekBuddy versions prior to Build 167.
 We released the hotfix on the 10th of February.

-No. GeekBuddy is used for remote technical support by Comodo engineers only.
+Does GeekBuddy allow remote access software by anyone?No. GeekBuddy is used for remote technical support by Comodo engineers only.
 It is not technically possible for anyone to connect to your PC.
 It does NOT open any ports at all.
 This issue does not allow any remote attacker to obtain any privileges.
 It requires local access and specific conditions.